3 Tools I Install on Every Server

 htop

-htop is what top looks like after she puts on her dancing shoes on a Friday night.
-Basically htop turns this:
+looks like after she puts on her dancing shoes on a Friday night.
+Basically htop

 into this: